microsoft/purview-data-governance-masterclass/Lab-03 - Managing Data Sources.md

 - Navigate to the data source overview and observe the registration date, collection path, source hierarchy.
 - Should the data source be enabled for automated data access policy enforcement? (access policies will be set up in subsequent tasks)

-**✨ Pro Tip:** Because a data source can only be registered once, in cases where the data source is shared across business domains, it may make sense to lift it into a parent collection shared by both business domains.
+**✨ Pro Tip:** Because a data source can only be registered once, in cases where the data source is shared across governance domains, it may make sense to lift it into a parent collection shared by both governance domains.
 More best practices can be found in the Purview documentation.

 After registering your source, you can move it to another collection within the same domain to which you have access.
 However, it's important to note that when a source moves to a new collection, its scans move with it, but its assets will not appear in the new collection until the next scan is performed.